-Forno Campo de' FioriFor over 30 years this bakery in the heart of Rome has provided customers with delightful bread, pastries, pizzas and pies.
-Pop in for a lunch but be prepared that it might be crowded since Forno Campo de' Fiori is very popular among the locals.
+Forno Campo de' FioriFor over 30 years, this bakery in the heart of Rome has provided customers with delightful bread, pastries, pizzas, and pies.
+Pop in for a lunch, but be prepared that it might be crowded since Forno Campo de' Fiori is very popular among locals.

 Phone: +39 06 6880 6662

-200 GradiClose to the Vatican, you'll find this café with over 60 different sandwiches to choose from.
+200 GradiClose to the Vatican, you will find this trendy cafe with over 60 different sandwiches to choose from.
 They bake their bread at 200 degrees, hence its name 200 Gradi.
-Besides sandwiches, they also serve salads, pastries and a wide range of drinks, including bottled beers and customized soft drinks.
+Besides sandwiches, they also serve salads, pastries, and a wide range of drinks, including bottled beers and customized soft drinks.

-Ciampini CafèSet in close proximity to the picturesque Spanish Stairs and the imposing Villa Borghese, Ciampini Café has been a local gathering point since 1941.
-Whether it's pizza, a morning espresso, or the famous Italian gelato, Ciampini Café will please every palate.
+Ciampini CafèSet in close proximity to the picturesque Spanish Stairs and the imposing Villa Borghese, Ciampini Cafè has been a local gathering point since 1941.
+Whether it's a sandwich, a morning espresso, or the famous Italian gelato, Ciampini Cafè will please every palate.